Khavn De La Cruz

 Prolific, underground, low-budget film-maker and musician from the Philippines that often films his many whimsical shorts and movies in days.
 This is no Miike though,

 the rapid pace showing in the low quality and lack of content.
-Makes a wide variety of movies with an unusual look & feel, except that most are merely exploitation
+Makes a wide variety of movies some with an unusual look & feel, except the more artsy ones are merely

-trash wrapped and presented in a pretentious bundle to appease the cult and art-house crowds, using elements such as 'creative' B&W gritty cinematography, jarring
+exploitation trash wrapped and presented in a pretentious bundle to appease to the cult and art-house crowds, using elements such as 'creative' B&W gritty cinematography,

-or unusual soundtracks, weak attempts at social commentary, or some other distracting but useless gimmicks with touches of surreal or bizarre elements.
-He also makes
+jarring or unusual soundtracks, weak attempts at social commentary, or some other distracting but useless cinematic gimmicks with touches of surreal or bizarre elements.

-documentaries, shorts and movies that usually deal with the poor, extreme or trashy underbelly of society, often showing them partying or singing in crazy colorful
+He also makes documentaries, shorts and movies that usually deal with the poor, extreme or trashy underbelly of society, perhaps showing them partying or singing in crazy

-costumes like a bargain-bin street carnival, filming anything at a whim, from guerrilla-style footage of kids in slums or cock-fights that is more mondo than documentary,
+colorful costumes like a bargain-bin street carnival, filming anything at a whim, from guerrilla-style footage of kids in slums or cock-fights that is more mondo than

 documentary, to whimsical musicals, gangster flicks, gore, kitschy horror or trashy slum-sleaze.
 Many of his obscure 'not-films' are simply video-diaries of various